 - Opening hours this week

-- The Chapel is open for private prayer and to visitors at the following times this week: Wednesday-Thursday 9.00am-4.00pm.
-Please note that the Chapel is closed on Monday 20th March and Tuesday 21st March.
-On Sunday mornings, the worship alternates between Choral Eucharist and Choral Matins which is sung by our…
+- The Chapel is open for private prayer and to visitors at the following times this week: Monday-Wednesday 9.00am-4.00pm.
+On Sunday mornings, the worship alternates between Choral Eucharist and Choral Matins which is sung by our professional Choir of Boys and Gentlemen – all are welcome.
+If you would like to…

 Opening hours